shivenigma/blog-backup/ckeviu3kx014pnzs10na4e39q.md

 ## Why the BASH shell is called BASH?

 > Note: I always wanted to write posts that are useful to others.
 But I have a perfection problem and I am not getting shit done.
 To stop procrastinating in the name of perfection, I decided to post small things that are imperfect.
 This is one such post, it may not be a good one or a useful one.
+I hope the internet will go easy on me.

 I like to take an occasional trip down the history lane.
 It is good to know how things were used to be and how they transformed into the current state.
 Today I was reading about the different terminal shells and learned how the BASH shell got its name.